Leo-Adventure/CS216-Algorithm-Design/README.md

 The question A is about the simulation of the machanism of LRU

-The question B is about the shortest path and reverse of modulo
+The question B is about the shortest path of the weighted graph and reverse of modulo.

 ## Project 1 Zip Compressor